GoogleCloudPlatform/cloud-foundation-fabric/fast/docs/0-domainless-iam.md

 ### FAST variable type change and optional interpolation

 The current `groups` variable was meant as a simple mapping between logical profile names used internally by FAST, and actual group names.
-The organization domain was then interpolated if no domain was specified, and the `group:` prefix added for IAM bindings.
+The default case was furthermore made easier by interpolating the organization domain when no domain was specified, and adding the `group:` principal prefix for IAM bindings.

 The new proposed variable maintains the legacy behaviour, but slightly changes it so that no interpolation happens if the variable attributes have a principal prefix.
 The variable type is also updated to use `optional`, so that individual group principals can be specified without having to override the whole block.